-It was early December in 1992 and lovely 16-year-old Corinne Schram and two of her girlfriends were headed to see the Grateful Dead at the Compton Terrace Amphitheater near Phoenix.
-They were driving up I-10 in Schram's Daihatsu Charade hatchback.
-Schram was headlong into teen rebellion then, partying a lot, drinking and doing drugs.
-All of her friends and boyfriends were older.
+In early December 1992, 16-year-old Corinne Schram and two girlfriends headed to see the Grateful Dead at the Compton Terrace Amphitheater near Phoenix, driving up I-10 in Schram's Daihatsu Charade hatchback.
+Schram was headlong into teen rebellion then, the parties, the drinking, the drugs.
+All of her friends and boyfriends were older, a concerned mom’s nightmare.
 People her own age bored her.
 She attended public school, mostly in the advanced GATE (Gifted and Talented Education) program, and was to graduate high school a year early.
-But she hated school, so she quit all together.
+She hated it, so she quit.

 Schram was in the front passenger seat, and they were somewhere near Casa Grande.
-The girl driving turned to say something to the girl in the back, but got distracted, and the little Daihatsu suddenly jerked out of its lane, swerving off the road into the median.
+The girl driving turned to say something to the girl in the back, got distracted, and the little Daihatsu jerked out of its lane and swerved off road into the median.
 She over-corrected, the weight and momentum of the turn was too much and the car flipped.

 But they were lucky, because no other cars were involved.
 They were lucky because investigators determined that the accident wasn't alcohol-related.
 They were lucky because the driver miraculously emerged from the crash unscathed.
-They were lucky because the windows of the Daihatsu were large enough to accommodate the girl in the backseat, so she was ejected into the cold air and only suffered a broken collarbone and dislocated shoulder.
+They were lucky because the windows of the Daihatsu were large enough to accommodate the girl in the backseat, so she hurtled through it into the cold air and only suffered a broken collarbone and dislocated shoulder.

-But Schram wasn't exactly lucky.
-Or maybe she was lucky, if you consider the number of corpses that freeway has given up.
-She was found alive and broken, hanging out of the wrecked car.
+But Schram wasn't lucky.
+Or maybe she was, if you consider the number of corpses that freeway has given up.
+She was found alive and broken, hanging from the wrecked car.
 Her head and face had slammed so hard against the freeway that it snapped her neck.
 She was airlifted to Good Samaritan hospital in Phoenix.
-She doesn't remember anything at all about the crash, or even any precise moment waking up in the hospital to the horrific discovery that she was paralyzed from the neck down.
-Or that she needed many surgeries on her face, jaw and neck.
+She doesn't remember anything at all about the crash, or even any precise moment waking up in the hospital to the horrific discovery that she couldn’t move.
+Or how she needed many surgeries on her face, jaw and neck.

-You've given up all your dreams of the future, the kind that can lift a teen out of a spiraling youth.
+Forget dreams of the future, those that can lift a kid from spiraling youth.
 Forget it all.
-In this world you can't lift a fork to your mouth to feed yourself or brush a wayward hair from your face, much less reach out and touch another human being.
+In this world you can't lift a fork to your mouth to feed yourself or brush a tickling hair from your face, much less reach out and touch another human being.

-Then imagine somehow shifting that story—that self-narrative of defeat, alienation and loneliness—to something that's perhaps more complex and nuanced—a storyline mixed with a fierce desire to survive.
+Then imagine somehow shifting that story—that self-narrative of utter defeat, isolation and loneliness—to something that's perhaps more complex and nuanced—a storyline mixed with a fierce yen to survive.
 It’s not blind faith.
-And it's not some god.
-It's all you.
-It's all you in the center of a random, indifferent universe ruled by chance.
+It’ not some god.
+It's you.
+It's all you in the center of an indifferent random universe ruled by chance and tragedy.

 And then imagine telling yourself, and your skeptics, this: Fuck it—I'm going to go to college.
 And then: Fuck it—I'm going to go to law school.

-Because that's what 39-year-old Ms. Schram did.
-She's now a public defense attorney at Pima County Juvenile Court, where she has worked for seven years.
+That's what 39-year-old Ms. Schram did.
+She's a public defense attorney at Pima County Juvenile Court, and has worked in that capacity for seven years.

-We're in Corinne Schram's bedroom, and it's lovely and airy, filled with natural light and mood-lifting pastel colors.
-There are butterflies with spread wings enclosed in a few framed cases that hang on walls.
-They look trapped in midflight.
-A calico cat sleeps soundly on a paisley comforter in the middle of her made bad.
-The central-Tucson house, which she shares with her mother and seven cats, is similarly airy, and smells of flowers.
-The Salt Lake City-born Schram has lived in the place since moving to Tucson when she was three years old.
+Butterflies with spread wings, enclosed in framed cases, decorate walls in Corinne Schram's quiet bedroom.
+It’s painted in mood-lifting light pastels, and natural light streams in through big windows.
+A calico cat sleeps on a paisley comforter in the middle of her made bad.
+This central-Tucson house, which she shares with her mother and seven cats, is similarly airy and lazy, smells of flowers, and faintly of furniture oil.
+The Salt Lake City-born Schram has lived here since moving to Tucson when she was three years old.

 Does she ever dream of living a different life?